Ishbia hopes no punishment from NBA for Nuggets’ Jokic

 Ishbia has only been the Suns’ owner for a few months, purchasing the team from the embattled Robert Sarver.

 Ishbia told The Associated Press at halftime that he was “fine” and more worried about the game than the altercation.
-He was back in his usual seats in the second half.
+He was back in his usual seat in the second half.

 The tiff didn’t seem to bother Jokic, either — the MVP runner-up scored or assisted on 78 points Sunday, which was the most in a playoff game by a center in NBA history, according to ESPN Stats & Info.